nakulpathak3/personal-blog-gem/readme.md

 ## Todo till publishing

-- Fix rouge versus inline code styles clash
+- Fix foreign key error when deleting post

 These are the only things I will do until I publish.
 I will publish the moment this list is done
 ## Usage